Riding a bicycle is fun, but it can be dangerous. Many people are injured or killed while riding their bicycles.

-Many bike related deaths are cause by head injury.
-Without proper protection a bike crash or even a fall from a bike can cause traumatic brain injury or death.
+Many bicycle accidents result in head injury.
+Without proper protection a bike crash or even a fall from a bike can cause traumatic brain damage or death.
 Approved helmets have been shown to reduce head injury by 85%.
 Many children and adults, however, do not wear them.
-Massachusetts law requires individuals who are 16 years old and under and who are riding or being carried as a passenger on a bike wear a helmet.
+Massachusetts law requires individuals who are 16 years old and under to wear a helmet.
 But all cyclists should wear them.

 Get the driver’s license and insurance information for the driver of the motor vehicle as well as any witnesses.
 It is especially important to get the phone number of eyewitnesses as you may have to call upon them for testimony.

 Ask for an ambulance and go to the hospital if you think there is any chance that you have been injured.
 Sometimes the extent of injuries will not be known for days or even weeks.
 It is important, in the meantime, to be examined by a doctor.